nextgis/nextgis_datastore/Codingstyle.md

 }
 ```

-6. The pointer star should be at right (not left).
+6. The pointer asterisk and reference ampersand signs in the variable's declaration should be at left (not right).
+In the dereferencing operation, the pointer asterisk sign must be on the right, close to the variable name.
+In the operation of taking the address, the  ampersand signs must be on the right, close to the variable name too.

 For example:
 ```
+const char& m = 'g';
+const char* name;
+char** list;
+Dataset* parentDS;
-const char *name
+Dataset* const dataset;
-char **list
-Dataset *parentDS
 but:
-Dataset * const dataset
+const char n = *name;
+const char* name = &m;
 ```

 7. Variable name and functions - use camel style from lower case